 How to use popular open source licenses, explained

 With that said, grasping a basic understanding of open source software licenses does not have to be a challenge.
 As an attorney at Capital One supporting our Open Source Program Office I help educate our software engineers and developers on the impacts of using code under the various open source licenses.
-That education leads to a better understanding of company policy and helps developers think strategically about what open source software they use in their projects.
+That education leads to a better understanding of company policy and helps developers think strategically about their open source projects and what open source software they use.

 The easiest way to understand open source licenses is to take a step back and look at patterns in the licenses.
 When you do that you see it is possible to group licenses that share common terms into certain categories:

-This post will compare the different license categories, explaining what they mean, what you need to know about using a license in that category, and why you might choose to use code under a license in the category.
+This post will compare the different license categories, explaining what they mean, what you need to know about using a license in that category, and why you might choose to use code under a license.
 I will also address the concept of Public Domain as a separate category from open source licenses.

 What are permissive open source licenses?